 Our partnership with the Greater Portland Immigrant Welcome Center’s iEnglish Project, has helped us create a paid training program specifically for New Mainers within Maine Medical Center’s current workforce.
 Many of these people have had some college education or a college degree, yet their lack of English language skills holds them back.

-Employees currently working in the environmental services, linens, and food service departments have the opportunity to increase their English language skills onsite at MMC or remotely.
+Employees currently working in the environmental services, linens, and food service departments have the opportunity to increase their English language skills.
 Learners are able to complete their coursework on their own time while earning a stipend.

-Through our partnership with Portland Adult Education, we continue to offer a Healthcare Office Patient Customer Service Certificate program and are piloting a Pre-Medical Assistant Training program this fall as a pathway to this high-demand role.
+Through our partnership with Portland Adult Education, we continue to offer a Healthcare Office Patient Customer Service Certificate program.
+All learners who successfully complete this emerging program are guaranteed an interview for a healthcare office role within MMC/MaineHealth.

 Preparing young students for successful health care careers